-As compaction occurs, the embryo stops looking like a ball of cells and forms a shape similar to that of a raspberry or mulberry, technically known as a morula—the Latin word for mulberry.
+As compaction occurs, the embryo stops looking like a ball of cells and forms a shape similar to that of a raspberry or mulberry, technically known as a morula—derived from the Latin word for mulberry

-Day 5 brings the transformation of the ugly duckling—the morula—into a swan—a blastocyst, consisting of anywhere from 30 to 200+ cells.
+Day 5 or even later on day-4 brings the transformation of the ugly duckling—the morula—into a swan—a blastocyst, consisting of anywhere from 30 to 200+ cells.

 This stage is the first time we see the cells begin to organize themselves.
 Cells divide into two groups: